Azure-Samples/active-directory-javascript-nodejs-webapi-v2/README.md

   - azure-active-directory
 name: A sample demonstrating how to protect a Node.js web API with Azure AD v2.0 using the Passport.js library.
 urlFragment: active-directory-javascript-nodejs-webapi-v2
-description: "This sample demonstrates a JavaScript SPA application calling a Node.js Web Api that is secured using Azure AD"
+description: "This sample demonstrates how to protect a Node.js Web API that is secured using Azure AD"
 ---

-# A sample demonstrating how to protect a Node.js web API with the Identity Platform using the Passport.js library
+# A sample demonstrating how to protect a Node.js web API with the Microsoft identity platform using the Passport.js library

  1. [Overview](#overview)
  1. [Scenario](#scenario)